rustunit/rustunit.github.io/content/blog/2024/12-10-rust-web-drag-drop-image/index.md

 You will notice a lot of un-idiomatic rust here just unwrapping instead of handling the errors.
 This is because we are in a demo and we want to keep the code as simple as possible.
 In a real-world application, you would want to handle the errors properly.

-> We are using `.forget` in this demo for simplicity's sake which will leak the event listeners.
-Just like with `unwrap` it would be different in a real-world application - you would want to store the event listeners in a struct and drop them when they are no longer needed.
+> We are using `.forget()` in this demo for simplicity's sake which will leak the event listeners.
+Just like with `.unwrap()` it would be different in a real-world application - you would want to store the event listeners in a struct and drop them when they are no longer needed.

 ## 3. Forward events to Bevy